Parliamentary.ai

 Overview

-This bill aims to legalize the use of self-balancing electric personal vehicles (like Segways) on pavements and roads in the UK, clarifying their legal status and removing restrictions currently imposed on them.
+This bill aims to legalize the use of self-balancing electric personal vehicles (like Segways) on pavements and roads in the UK, clarifying their legal status and removing existing restrictions.

 Description

-The Electric Personal Vehicles (Use on Highways) Bill seeks to amend existing road traffic legislation to specifically address the use of self-balancing electric personal vehicles.
-Key aspects include:
+The Electric Personal Vehicles (Use on Highways) Bill specifically addresses the use of two-wheeled, self-balancing electric personal vehicles.
+The bill:

-• Applicability: The bill applies to England, Wales, Scotland, and Northern Ireland.
+• Applies across the UK: Covers England, Wales, Scotland, and Northern Ireland.

 Government Spending